mrgargsir/MRGARGSIR_Addins-Public/README.md

 ![E. Tools](https://raw.githubusercontent.com/mrgargsir/HEWP-Excel-Addins/main/snaps/etools.png)

 1. **Metal Weight Calculator** – Calculate Weight for any shape and any metal.
+2. **Shapes Volume/Area** – Calculate Volume/area for any shape and import on selected row.
-2. **Find HSR Item** – Search for any Keyword in HSR and find the details.
+3. **Find HSR Item** – Search for any Keyword in HSR and find the details.
-3. **Multiply and Get Quantity** – Multiply dimensions (Nos. x length × breadth × depth) with advance formula.
+4. **Multiply and Get Quantity** – Multiply dimensions (Nos. x length × breadth × depth) with advance formula.
-4. **Total Quantity with intelligent Unit Converter** – It will do auto Total of one item number's quantities and put in row below, then auto convert to metric units where required and put in row below of total.
+5. **Total Quantity with intelligent Unit Converter** – It will do auto Total of one item number's quantities and put in row below, then auto convert to metric units where required and put in row below of total.
 Also, auto convert to steel kg if required.
-5. **Auto Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from Latest HSR 2023 (Haryana Schedule of Rates) and Amendments and insert for each item.
+6. **Auto Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from Latest HSR 2023 (Haryana Schedule of Rates) and Amendments and insert for each item.
-6. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
+7. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
 Also auto-calculates GST, contingency, and grand total with full sheet formatting.
 Apply the SR number to each item.
 Prepare Bill or Estimate in Good Format.
-7. **Steel Summary Generator** – Create a Dia Wise Steel Consumption summary in Kg at the bottom of the Bill/Estimate.
+8. **Steel Summary Generator** – Create a Dia Wise Steel Consumption summary in Kg at the bottom of the Bill/Estimate.
-8. **Abstract Bill Summary** - Generate a complete abstract Bill or estimate summary in a new worksheet, next to the active sheet.
+9. **Abstract Bill Summary** - Generate a complete abstract Bill or estimate summary in a new worksheet, next to the active sheet.
-9. **Quantity of Materials Summary** – Generate a complete Material Consumption Summary at the bottom of the Bill/Estimate.
-A Detailed Material Quantity Table.
+10. **Quantity of Materials Summary** – Generate a complete Material Consumption Summary at the bottom of the Bill/Estimate.
+A Detailed Material Quantity Table + Labour cost.
-10. **Bill Compare** - Generate a comparison of Portal Bill Data with your Excel Bill and get to know the final verdict of the comparison.
+11. **Bill Compare** - Generate a comparison of Portal Bill Data with your Excel Bill and get to know the final verdict of the comparison.
-11. **Bill Variation** - Generate a Variation of the Portal Bill Data and previously executed quantity, if any, with your Excel Bill or Final Bill and get the status of the data. also it will be used to upload Variation on the HEW Portal via Web Auto Tools.
+12. **Bill Variation** - Generate a Variation of the Portal Bill Data and previously executed quantity, if any, with your Excel Bill or Final Bill and get the status of the data. also it will be used to upload Variation on the HEW Portal via Web Auto Tools.

 ---